up yours! photographing tokyo’s punk scene

 What's the infrastructure of the scene like?
 Is it very active?

 One unique characteristic of the scene there is that it isn't blighted by the factionalism that's permeated punk scenes throughout other parts of the world.
 It's also particularly amazing in that because Tokyo is such a metropolis a vast alternative world of punk run venues, shops, bars and restaurants has emerged around the scene.
 The punk movement in Tokyo is about a lot more than just the music.
-In terms of political activism all the punks I know are very active in combating and protesting against the rise of the Nationalist extreme right in Tokyo, who really seem to have increased their profile under Shinzo Abe's government and also in anti-nuclear protests, particularly in the wake of Fukushima which punks have raised a lot of relief money for as well as campaigning against nuclear power and the recent military expansion in Japan.
+In terms of political activism, all the punks I know are very active in combating and protesting against the rise of the Nationalist extreme right in Tokyo, who really seem to have increased their profile under Shinzo Abe's government.
+They're also active in anti-nuclear protests, particularly in the wake of Fukushima, which punks have raised a lot of relief money for as well as campaigning against nuclear power and the recent military expansion in Japan.

 How is Japanese punk regarded within the community worldwide?
 Has it had much of an influence on Western bands?

-An absolutely enormous influence, whether most Western bands even realise it or not.
-The punk sound of today owes more to speed and thrash metal and grindcore than it does to the 1977 punk or even the 1980s anarcho-punk sound of Crass etc. As my old friend, original vocalist and founding member of Napalm Death, Nicholas Bullen, acknowledges in the piece he wrote for my show by the mid 1980s, groups across the UK were energised and inspired by the vivacity of the, often metal-inflected sound of Japanese hardcore, including Napalm Death who were particularly inspired by the urgency and guttural growling of the vocalists in seminal Japanese acts GISM and Kuro.
-With bands like GISM, Gauze and Death Side reforming I can imagine a lot of people will be discovering the scene now and wanting to learn more about it.
+An absolutely enormous influence, whether most Western bands even realize it or not.
+The punk sound of today owes more to speed and thrash metal and grindcore than it does to the 1977 punk or even the 1980s anarcho-punk sound of Crass.
+As my old friend, original vocalist and founding member of Napalm Death, Nicholas Bullen, acknowledges in the piece he wrote for my show by the mid 1980s: groups across the UK were energized and inspired by the vivacity of the often metal-inflected sound of Japanese hardcore, including Napalm Death who were particularly inspired by the urgency and guttural growling of the vocalists in seminal Japanese acts GISM and Kuro.
+With bands like GISM, Gauze, and Death Side reforming I can imagine a lot of people will be discovering the scene now and wanting to learn more about it.
 Like much of Japanese culture, Japanese punk is something that is almost fetishized in the West with certain legendary bands fixated upon.
-While many of those bands are featured in my photos I also wanted to give recognition to the newer and less well known bands as they're just as important and the ones giving the scene it's momentum today.
+While many of those bands are featured in my photos I also wanted to give recognition to the newer and less well known bands as they're just as important and the ones giving the scene its momentum today.